framefrok/nimorphy/README.md

 A precompiled dictionary can be cached locally and reused by subsequent runs.

-For controlled deployments, it is also possible to work with a specific dictionary file rather than relying on automatic acquisition.
+For controlled deployments, a specific dictionary file can also be used instead of relying on automatic acquisition.

+---

-## Performance
+## ⚡ Performance

-`nimorphy` was built with performance-sensitive applications in mind.
+`nimorphy` is designed with performance-sensitive applications in mind.

 The runtime avoids several common sources of overhead:

-* the dictionary is memory-mapped;
-* known-word lookup uses a compact trie;
+- memory-mapped dictionary access;
+- compact trie lookup;
-* dictionary structures are represented with fixed-size integer offsets;
+- fixed-size integer offsets;
-* paradigms are deduplicated during generation;
+- deduplicated paradigms;
-* grammatical tags use compact sets;
+- compact grammatical sets;
-* the runtime does not require a Python interpreter.
+- no Python interpreter requirement.

-A benchmark included in the repository performs repeated parsing of a fixed word set.
+The repository also includes benchmark-oriented tests that repeatedly parse a fixed word set.

-Benchmark results depend strongly on:
+Benchmark results depend on:

-* CPU architecture;
+- CPU architecture;
-* Nim version;
+- Nim version;
-* compiler settings;
+- compiler settings;
-* memory manager;
+- memory manager;
-* dictionary version;
+- dictionary version;
-* input data;
+- input data;
-* benchmark methodology.
+- benchmark methodology.

-For that reason, benchmark numbers should be treated as machine-specific measurements rather than universal performance guarantees.
+Therefore, benchmark numbers should be treated as machine-specific measurements, not universal performance guarantees.

+---

-## Intended use
+## 🎮 Intended use

-`nimorphy` is suitable for applications such as:
+`nimorphy` fits applications such as:

-* Russian text normalization;
+- Russian text normalization;
-* full-text search and indexing;
+- full-text search and indexing;
-* NLP utilities;
+- NLP utilities;
-* chatbots;
+- chatbots;
-* text-processing tools;
-* document analysis;
+- document processing;
-* corpus processing;
+- corpus processing;
-* procedural text generation;
+- procedural text generation;
-* game dialogue systems;
+- game dialogue systems;
-* RPG and MUD engines;
+- RPG and MUD engines;
-* localization and grammar-aware interfaces.
+- localization and grammar-aware interfaces.

-One particularly useful combination is morphological analysis with generated text:
+A particularly useful combination is morphology + dynamic text generation:

 ```text
 1 найденный меч